15. High Availability

 • Sherlock

-• Robin Agent Pods are deployed as a DaemonSet and the Agent Pods run only the agent services, such as agent and monitor.
+• The robin-worker Pods are deployed as a DaemonSet and the robin-worker Pods run only the agent services, such as robin-agent and monitor-server.
+The robin-iomgr Pods are deployed as a DaemonSet and are responsible for handling I/O requests from the application.

-• In Robin CNS v5.4.4 and later, Patroni is used as an independent PostgreSQL HA cluster and it is deployed as part of Robin CNS installation.
-As the PostgreSQL HA is managed outside Robin master Pods, its failover is not tied to Robin control-plane services failover.
+• In Robin CNS v5.4.4 and later, Patroni is used as an independent PostgreSQL HA cluster, and it is deployed as part of Robin CNS installation.
+As the PostgreSQL HA is managed outside robin-master Pods, its failover is not tied to Robin control-plane services failover.

 • When there is a Google Anthos user cluster node pool of less than 3 nodes, Robin CNS installs a single replica Patroni cluster and brings up Robin CNS.

-For example, when you install Robin CNS in a setup with two Anthos User clusters in a node pool, Robin CNS installs one Patroni instance, one Robin Master Pod, and two Robin Agent Pods.
-When additional nodes are added to the cluster, the Patroni instances will scale up automatically.
+• The Patroni cluster will automatically scale up when additional nodes are added to the node pool later.
+For example, when you install Robin CNS in a setup with two nodes from an Anthos User cluster, Robin CNS installs one Patroni instance, one robin-master Pod, and two robin-agent Pods.
+When additional nodes are added to the cluster, the Patroni instances will scale up automatically to a maximum of three instances.

 • With control plane and data plane separation, master services will not have access to /dev.